 The derivative related liabilities used by the corporation are held for trading and therefore classified as FVTPL.
-No otherfinancial liabilities are at FVTPL.
+No other

 Financial liabilities classified as FVTPL are presented at fair value, with any gains or losses arising on re-measurement recognized in profit or loss.
 Fair value is determined in the manner described in Note 5.2.